Head lice and nits

 There's nothing you can do to prevent head lice.

-You can help stop them spreading by wet or dry combing regularly to catch them early.
+You can help stop them spreading by wet combing regularly, using a detection comb, to catch them early.

 Do not use medicated lotions and sprays to prevent head lice.
 They can irritate the scalp.